 Full disclosure: This post contains affiliate links for products I love and recommend.
 If you purchase a product through these links, Duende receives a small commission at no extra cost to you.

-Shadow boxes add a dimension to the old framed photo.
+Shadow boxes add a dimension to the old framed photo and allow you to work in 3-dimensions.
 Small collectibles find a dust-free zone alongside tickets and tokens inside a deep frame that can be hung on a wall or stand on its own.
-The below is a sampling of Mardi Gras throws arranged in a shadow box, accompanied by a picture of me and my husband wearing our beads during a parade.
+The below is a sampling of Carnival throws from our trip to New Orleans.
+I arranged them in a shadow box, and display them alongside a picture of me and my husband wearing our beads during that trip.
+Shadow boxes are great for displaying foreign currency, tickets, programs and trinkets from the road.

 I credit my friend and travel companion Susie with this idea!
 She takes time every few days of her travels to write extended emails to her family and friends recounting her travel experiences thus far.
-Back on home soil, she retrieves those emails from her sent box as a ready-made diary.
+After returning home, she retrieves those emails from her sent box as a ready-made travel diary.

 Don’t let your digital pictures get trapped on your camera, computer or floating around in a cloud.
-Create a photo album using online services such as Photobook and Snapfish.
+Create a beautiful photo album using online services such as Photobook and Shutterfly.
 Photo books can be purely pictures or add text, like in my South America book pictured below, where I accompanied my photos with entries from my travel diary.
+See this post: for my top tips on creating your best travel photo book.

 Back in the day before digital photos – yes I’m that old – I used to create physical scrapbooks of my travel memories, including maps, tickets and brochures of the places I saw, and things I did.
 While I have now turned to photo books, I still create scrapbooks in a sense by arranging all the bits and pieces I collect along the way on a flat surface and photographing them for inclusion in my albums.
 I’ve also framed some of these memorabilia collages for my walls.